-Construction activities can give rise to dust emissions if not effectively managed and have the potential to affect receptors near to the main construction sites due to dust generated from demolition, excavation, operation of construction equipment and machinery, increased movement of vehicles, ontothelocalroadnetwork.
+Construction activities can give rise to dust emissions if not effectively managed and have the potential to affect receptors near to the main construction sites due to dust generated from demolition, excavation, operation of construction equipment and machinery, increased movement of vehicles, on to the local road network.
 Earth works will result in exposed areas of soil which will potentially generate dust when the weather is windy.
-The level and distribution of dust emissions varies according to the duration and location of activity, weather conditions, and the effectiveness of suppressionmeasures.
+The level and distribution of dust emissions varies according to the duration and location of activity, weather conditions, and the effectiveness of suppression measures.

 Gaseous emission during construction will be from machinery, equipment and vehicles used for material transportation.
 The operation of vehicles and equipment will result in emissions of carbon monoxide, sulphur dioxide, and oxides of nitrogen.
-In particular, all commercial vehicle driven withdieselfuelisoftenusedinIndia.Impact is expected to be localised.Keeping in view the quantum of work and requirement of raw material, only marginal increases in number of vehicles is expected and therefore emission on village road due to vehicular movement will not be significant, however, OHS norms and do's and don'ts will be adhered to for vehicular movement.
+In particular, all commercial vehicle driven with diesel fuel is often used in India.
+Impact is expected to be localised.
+Keeping in view the quantum of work and requirement of raw material, there will be only 4-5 vehicles required and therefore emission on village road due to vehicular movement wil not be significant